Overview of Red Hat OpenStack Platform

 2.3.
 Installation summary

-Red Hat supports the installation of Red Hat OpenStack Platform (RHOSP) using the following methods:
+Red Hat supports the following methods to install Red Hat OpenStack Platform (RHOSP):

-packstack: OpenStack deployment consists of a public network and a private network on one machine, hosting one CirrOS-image instance, with an attached storage volume.
+packstack: Packstack is an OpenStack deployment that consists of a public network and a private network on one machine, hosting one CirrOS-image instance, with an attached storage volume.
 Installed OpenStack services include: Block Storage, Compute, Dashboard, Identity, Image, OpenStack Networking, Object Storage, and Telemetry.
 Packstack is a command-line utility that rapidly deploys OpenStack.Note

 Packstack deployments are intended only for POC-type testing environments and are not suitable for production.
 By default, the public network is only routable from the OpenStack host.